file-format/Docs/en/project-management/mpx.md

 * Version number of the MPX file format used in the file
 * Code page used to create the file

 This must be the first record in the file.
 When exporting from Microsoft Project, the list separator character is specified in the Regional Settings item in the Windows Control Panel.
-A FCR Record includes the following fields:
+An FCR Record includes the following fields:

 * MPX followed immediately by the list separator character
 * Program Name/Identifier